Commodore 64 peripherals: Other peripherals

 The Commodore 1701 and 1702 were 13 in color monitors for the C64 which accepted as input either composite video or separate chrominance and luminance signals, similar to the S-Video standard, for superior performance with the C64 (or other devices capable of outputting a separated signal).
 Other monitors available included the 1802 and 1902.
 Introduced in 1986, the 1802 featured separate chroma and luma signals, as well as a composite green screen mode suitable for the C-128's 80 column screen.
 The 1902 had a true RGBI 80-column mode compatible with IBM PCs.

 Early in the Commodore 64's life, Commodore released several niche hardware enhancements for sound manipulation.
 These included the "Sound Expander", "Sound Sampler", "Music Maker" overlay, and External music keyboard.
 The Sound Expander and Sound Sampler were both expansion cartridges, but had limited use.
 The Sound Sampler in particular could only record close to two seconds of audio, rendering it largely useless.
 The Music Maker was a plastic overlay for the Commodore 64 "breadbox" keyboard, which included plastic piano keys corresponding to keys on the keyboard.
-The External keyboard was an add-on which plugged into the Sound Expander.
-These hardware devices did not sell well, perhaps due to their cost, lack of adequate software, marketing as home consumer devices, and an end result that turned many serious musicians off.
+The External keyboard was an add-on that plugged into the Sound Expander.
+These hardware devices did not sell well, perhaps due to their cost, lack of adequate software, marketing as home consumer devices, and a result that turned many serious musicians off.

-Possibly the most complex C64 peripheral was the Mimic Systems Spartan, which added an entire new computer architecture to the C64, with its own 6502 CPU and expansion bus, for software and hardware compatibility with the Apple II series.
+Possibly the most complex C64 peripheral was the Mimic Systems Spartan, which added an entire new computer architecture to the C64, with its own 6502 CPU and expansion bus, for software and hardware compatibility with the Apple II.
 Announced shortly after the Commodore 64 itself at a time when little software was available for the machine, the Spartan did not begin shipping until 1986, by which time the C64 had acquired an extensive software library of its own.
 Essentially an Apple II+ compatible computer that used the 64's keyboard, video output, joysticks, and cassette recorder, the Spartan included 64kB RAM, a motherboard with a 6502 CPU on a card, 8 Apple-compatible expansion slots, an Apple-compatible disk controller card, and a DOS board to add to your 1541 disk drive.
 The DOS board was optional, but if it was not installed an Apple Disk II or compatible drive would be required to load software.
 The long delay between announcement and availability, along with heavy promotion including full-page ads running monthly in the Commodore press, made the Spartan an infamous example of vaporware.